 Now honestly, that isn’t going to do many people much good at all, and if you’re paying someone a chunk of money to teach you about hypnotherapy and you learn to talk about shapes and colours…well, you might be better off finding a decent pre-school (it’ll be much cheaper, and probably equally as effective).

 Note: Yes, that is a real content-free technique that people are paid to teach.
-If you need to take a course to learn how to do that, hypnotherapy probably ain’t the career for you…
+If you need to take a course to learn how to do that, professional hypnotherapy probably may not be the career for you…

-When looking for a hypnotherapy training course, an easy, even cheap online training, ALONE, may great if you want to learn how to do Facebook Marketing, a business management course, or learn some other theoretical-type subject, but if you want to learn something practical, you’re going to need to actually practice it.
+When looking for a hypnotherapy training course, an easy, even cheap online training, ALONE, may great if you want to learn how to do Facebook Marketing, or some aspect of a business management course.
+Even to learn some other theoretical-type subject.
+But, if you want to learn something practical, you’re going to need to actually practice it.

-When I personally started out in the hypnosis world, I took an online NLP “diploma” course… To pass this online diploma, you’d have the difficult task of reading an NLP book (provided), and re-wording sections of the book as answers on your exam paper.
+When one our our trainers started out in the hypnosis world, he took an online NLP “diploma” course… He said that to pass this online diploma, you’d have the difficult task of reading an NLP book (provided), and re-wording sections of the book as answers on your exam paper.
 That was it.

-The people running the course didn’t give a flying fart whether I actually knew NLP by the end of the “course” (he didn’t, but rest assured, he does now!).
+He told us that the people running the course “didn’t give a flying fart whether he actually knew NLP” by the end of the “course” (he didn’t, but rest assured, he does now!).

-Nobody cared whether I could actually do the techniques from the book (I couldn’t).
+Furthermore, nobody cared whether he could actually do the techniques from the book (he couldn’t).

-I did eventually learn NLP properly, but it took months to learn and years to perfect, not just a few hours/days.
-It took research, experimentation, support and dedication, not a cheap, crappy online “qualification”.
+Although he did eventually learn NLP, but it took months to learn and years to perfect, not just a few hours/days.
+It took research, experimentation, support and dedication, not just an online “exam”.
 So basically:

 We hope that you get the training you deserve…

 So now you have another 4 useful tips about how to get the best hypnotherapy training course for you.
 We recognise that everyone will have different needs and considerations.
 We hope you’ll keep these tips in mind when looking for a hypnotherapy training course, and if you have any questions please don’t hesitate to get in touch with us personally.